Resource Variables Overview

 Resource Variables are used to validate network calls that a page makes and to verify that it loads as expected.
-As an example, a user may want to use resource variables to do technical verifications.
-Resource Variables offers a lot of flexibility.
+For example, a user may want to use resource variables to perform technical verifications.
+Resource variables offer a lot of flexibility.

-Sample complex use case: Validating information within the DOM/source code to ensure that data matches the visual elements that are displaying on a page.
-Further, that the segmentation is working as expected and the correct subset of users are having the correct experience as expected based on the information that is loading.
+Sample, complex use case: Validating information within the DOM/source code to ensure that data matches the visual elements displayed on a page.
+Further, ensure that the segmentation is working as expected, and the correct subset of users is having the correct experience based on the information that is loading.

-To begin, it is important to set up what url's are acceptable to show in the resource variable drop down menu in architect.
+To begin, it is important to set up which URLs are acceptable to show in the Resource Variable drop-down menu in the Architect.

 To Set Up (Add) the Resource Variable URL's in Architect

-- Click on Resource Tracker then define what URLs should show in the Resource Variable drop down in Architect.
+Click on Resource Tracker and then click + Add New Resource to define what URLs should show in the Resource Variable drop-down in Architect

-- If Regex is selected, use the syntax as example: cbs.com/* or *cbs.com/* -- as wildcards.
+- If Regex is selected, use the syntax as example: google.com/* or *google.com/* -- as wildcards

-- These will now be available when applying a Resource Variable during test creation.
+These will now be available when using a Resource Variable during test creation